Scripture Reference:![]()

 The other gospel writers record this event in Mark 11:1-11; Luke 19:28-44; and John 12:12-19.

-There were many people gathered in Jerusalem for the Passover.
+Many people gathered in Jerusalem for the Passover.
 Probably many had heard of Jesus and his miracles.

 Jesus was staying in the nearby town of Bethany and seemed to return at least near there Sunday through Thursday evenings during the Passover celebrations (Mark 11:11, 19 and 14:13; Matthew 21:17).
 Perhaps he stayed with his friends Mary, Martha and Lazarus.
 Luke 21:37 mentions that he spent each night on the Mount of Olives.
 Bethany was next to the Mount of Olives.